Horace Mann Educators (HMN)

 Return on equity (ROE) serves as a comprehensive measure of an insurer's performance, showing how efficiently it converts shareholder capital into profits.
 Strong ROE performance typically translates to better returns for investors through a combination of earnings retention, share repurchases, and dividend distributions.

-12. Key Takeaways from Horace Mann Educators’s Q2 Results
+11. Key Takeaways from Horace Mann Educators’s Q4 Results

-We were impressed by how significantly Horace Mann Educators blew past analysts’ EPS expectations this quarter.
-On the other hand, its revenue missed and its book value per share fell short of Wall Street’s estimates.
-Overall, this was a softer quarter.
-The stock remained flat at $42.34 immediately after reporting.
+The company's revenue missed and its book value per share also fell short of Wall Street’s estimates.
+On the other hand, EPS managed to beat.
+Overall, this was a mixed quarter.
+The stock remained flat at $44.90 immediately after reporting.

-Horace Mann Educators doesn’t pass our quality test.
-For starters, its revenue growth was uninspiring over the last five years.
+We see the value of companies helping consumers, but in the case of Horace Mann Educators, we’re out.
+To begin with, its revenue growth was uninspiring over the last five years.
 And while its estimated BVPS growth for the next 12 months is great, the downside is its BVPS has declined over the last five years.
 On top of that, its projected EPS for the next year is lacking.